Simona de Silvestro: Bobsleigh

-In early 2022, de Silvestro announced that she had started training in the winter sport of monobob, with a goal to compete for Italy at the 2026 Winter Olympics.
+In early 2022, De Silvestro announced that she had started training in the winter sport of bobsleigh, with a goal to compete for Italy at the 2026 Winter Olympics in monobob.
 Her first competitive event was the 2022 Swiss championships where she placed fifth.
+De Silvestro qualified for both the monobob and two-person disciplines through her results in the 2025–26 Bobsleigh World Cup, finishing 23rd overall in both.

+Personal life

+De Silvestro is of Italian descent through her father and holds dual Swiss and Italian citizenship.